atalaydenknalbant/autosubscriber-youtube/README.md

 </a>

 ## Usage
+1. Create a path in environment variables "CHROMEDRIVER_PATH" that matches with your chromedriver path.
 1. Try to use a newly created youtube account to avoid security questions and make that account simple.
 1. Open that youtube account incognito mode on chrome before you use.
 1. Edit config.ini file to match with your accounts.